Brighter-bits/EverybodyCodes/[2025] The Song of Ducks and Dragons/README.md

 I feel like the graph is way to big to do feasibly, so I can probably make this problem way shorter somehow, I can probably divide all of the distances by 7 or something.

 Looking at the previous graphs, there are a whole load of thin corridors.
+(In hindsight what was I thinking)

 Okay, just had a brilliant idea.
 If I always wall hug, then it will be the same distance due to the Manhattan distance's rules.
 So if I only make nodes next to walls, it should be fine?